block-open-source/goose/docs/docs/configuration.md

 # Configuring Goose

 ## Adding a toolkit
-To make a toolkit available, add it as a plugin.
+To make a toolkit available to Goose, add it to your project's pyproject.toml.
 For example in the Goose pyproject.toml file:
 ```
 [project.entry-points."goose.toolkit"]
 developer = "goose.toolkit.developer:Developer"